munificent/craftinginterpreters/book/a-virtual-machine.md

 > <cite>Christopher Priest, <em>The Prestige</em></cite>

-We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels like learning biology using only dead stuffed animals.
-We know what instructions are in theory, but we've never seen them living and breathing, so it's hard to really understand what they *do*.
+We've spent a lot of time talking about how to represent a program as a sequence of bytecode instructions, but it feels like learning biology using only stuffed dead animals.
+We know what instructions are in theory, but we've never seen them in action, so it's hard to really understand what they *do*.
 It would be hard to write a compiler that outputs bytecode when we don't have a good understanding of how that bytecode behaves.

 So, before we go and build the front end of our new interpreter, we will begin with the back end -- the virtual machine that executes instructions.
 It breathes